AdaCore/training_material/courses/ada_essentials/010_overview/02-big_picture.rst

   * Syntax differs between *values* and *actions*
   * :ada:`function` for *value* and :ada:`procedure` for *action*
-  * Overloading of names allowed
+  * Overloading of identifiers allowed

 * Dynamic memory management